SketchyMaze/doodle/Building.md

 The [doodle-docker](https://git.kirsle.net/apps/doodle-docker) repo will be more up-to-date than the instructions below.

+The `bootstrap.py` script should attempt to git clone most dependencies into a folder named `deps/` relative to the root of the doodle repo.
+For example, `deps/render` would be a git clone of `git.kirsle.net/go/render`.
+By updating Doodle's go.mod file to replace these dependencies, you can produce a fully self-contained source directory that can fully build the app.
+The [Flatpak repo](#flatpak-for-linux) makes use of this.
+Below is how you would do this process very manually:

 ```bash
 # Clone all the repos down to your project folder